 - Vlad1 - what not to like on Signs and Portents?

 - Vlad2 - his feat is all about making super solos out of ordinary soldiers; why not put it on a solo with awesome damage output already?

-- Yuri_the_Axe gives them Treewalker - This model ignores forests for LoS and gains a DEF buff against melee attacks while in a forest..
-The extra defense is nice, real benefit is that it allows the manhunter to ignore forests for LOS; and who doesn't like sitting 6 inches in a forest where no one can see you, then come bursting out of the trees to apply axe to face?
+- Yuri the Axe gives them Treewalker.
+Beside the extra defense in forest, the real benefit is that it allows the Manhunter to ignore forests for LOS; and who doesn't like sitting 6 inches in a forest where no one can see you, then come bursting out of the trees to apply axe to face?

 Drawbacks & Downsides

 - No secondary functions.
 It kicks teeth in, and that's about it.

 - Currently the only theme force he's allowed in is the Jaws of the Wolf "Jack-theme", and he is not your first pick for a free solo.

 - Though his threat ranges are predictable, that's not necessary a bad thing.
 One can hardly ignore the threat posed by a single Manhunter, so feel free to use him as a board controlling tool.
 Opponents will often commit extra effort to neutralizing the threat, often over-committing and leaving other models unprotected (or un-dealt with).